LacledesLAN/README.1ST/BluePrints/NetworkBundles.md

 ## Length Chart

 These are the lengths we use for our network bundles at Laclede's LAN.
-Lengths have been chosen as they work with both 6' and 8' table setups (see also: [optimization proof](#LL-Optimization-Proof).
+Lengths have been chosen as they work with both 6' and 8' table setups (see also: [optimization proof](#LL-Optimization-Proof)).

 | Length | Raw Cat 5e |   | Length | Raw Cat 5e |
 | ------ | ---------- |---| ------ | ---------- |